Will energy prices go down?

 Any fall in our supply levels will lead to a rise in household energy bills.
 If the drop is sudden, as it often is when geopolitical relations break down, this will leave little time to find new sources of energy, resulting in a higher price increase for customers.

-The UK will need to generate gas for the next couple of decades at least, to fill the gaps in our electricity supply while we build up our renewable and storage capacity.
+The UK will need to generate electricity with gas and nuclear energy for the next couple of decades at least, to fill the gaps in our supply while we build up our renewable and storage capacity.

-However, many of the country’s gas power plants are deteriorating and will soon be shut down.
+However, many of the country’s gas and nuclear power plants are deteriorating and will see their productive capacity decline before being shut down in the near future.

-On the other hand, if this government or the next one decides not to build new gas plants, the UK’s supply of electricity may not be able to keep up with its growing demand.
+On the other hand, if the government ultimately decides not to build new gas plants – in line with the country's legal obligation to cut its carbon emissions by 78% by 2035 – the UK’s supply of electricity may not be able to keep up with its growing demand.

 This would also raise electricity prices.